-You can see exactly how many leads are at each stage of your pipeline, where the majority of opportunities tend to exit or stall, and which activities are eating up most of your sales reps’ time.
+You can see exactly how many leads are at each stage, where the majority of opportunities tend to exit or stall, and which activities are eating up most of your sales reps’ time.

 The value of being able to visualize this information?
 It allows you to study your sales process step-by-step, so you can identify issues and pinpoint where improvements are needed.

 You can optimize your sales process and accelerate your sales cycle.

 In other words: Faster revenue growth.
 That’s something every business can get behind.